alexerlandsson/css-fadeshow/README.md

 $fs-prefix					| Set to `false` if you don't want the compiled CSS to include prefixes.
 Default `true`.
 $fs-breakpoint-small		| Set to the desired max-width for smaller screens.
 Default `500px`.
 $fs-autoplay-duration		| Set the duration of each slide in autoplay mode.
 Value counts in seconds.
 Default `5`.
-$fs-autohide-prevnextnav	| Set to `true` if you want the prev/next buttons to automatically be hidden.
-Default `false`.

 ### Custom Theme
 The theme of CSS Fadeshow comes separated from the core functionality.
 This makes is easy to apply your own theme.
 You'll find a theme template located in /scss/themes.
 Use these files to create your own theme.
 When you're done, name the theme folder and change the path to your theme in theme.scss.